Eros and Agape

-In Greek there are two different words for Love.
+In modern Greek there are two different words for Love.

 Agape is the most innocent sort, what we feel for our children, our family, our friends.